 If you need to add branded captions and titles to a video for TV, your entire workflow can remain in the phone if you are on iOS.
 You can film in a professional app like Filmic Pro, and edit in LumaFusion – including exporting square and vertical versions for social media, as well as a landscape version for TV.

 The Android world is catching up fast.
-You can edit your package on KineMaster (with the option to use PowerDirector if your broadcaster is in an NTSC country), and you can add branded captions and titles in Alight Motion.
+You can edit your package on KineMaster (with the option to use PowerDirector if your broadcaster is in an NTSC country), and you can add branded captions, titles and motion graphics in Alight Motion.

 However many journalists – on both iOS and Android – prefer to use their phones for filming video, and then transfer their work to a desktop system like Final Cut Pro or Premiere Pro for post-production – particularly if these elements are stored on a central newsroom server.